rolandobrown/bodhisattva/README.md

 - **z**.
 The encouraging of people who “write code” and those who “right hearts” to work together.

+**Why Gitub?**

+It's an example of a practice using Github to support the iteration of some songs and apps, in public, via a resource that supports version control and undeniable history of contributions.

+It doesn't have to be perfect.
+It just has to be created, and pushed.
+Then recreated and pushed again.

+**TODO**

 [] Complete
 - 1. ~~Create simple Human model (to begin)~~
 - 2. ~~Write basic song and piano arrangement singers and musicians~~